ilmanzo/ilmanzo.github.com/content/post/unit_testing_bash_functions.md

 Working on a bugfix for an internal shell script, I wanted to add some unit tests to ensure correctness.
 After a quick search, I found this [single-file "framework"](https://github.com/rafritts/bunit) (thanks, Ryan) that provides *xUnit*-style assertions.
 The main problem was that the original script directly manipulates the host filesystem, so it can be hard to extract and *mock* those interactions for proper testing.

 So I decided to use a simple container to run the script in an isolated environment.
-While we are at, no need for daemons, just use rootless podman:
+While we are at, no need for daemons, just use rootless podman.
+This is the main script, the only to be executed and which runs all the testsuites:

 {{< highlight bash >}}
 #!/bin/bash